Charito: Family

+In 358-359, Lucillianus and Procopius formed the second embassy sent by Constantius to Shapur II, negotiating terms of peace and returning without results.
+Lucillianus later attempted to counter the advance of Julian and his forces against Constantius.
+He was defeated however and was dismissed from the Roman army when Julian rose to the throne.

 Ammianus and Zosimus give two slightly different accounts on the role of the imperial father-in-law in the brief reign of Jovian.
 Lucillianus was reinstated and received orders to move to Mediolanum.
 In secret, Jovianus also asked him to "take with him some men selected for their tried vigour and loyalty, with the view of making use of their support as the condition of affairs might suggest".

 The return of Lucillianus to action would result in his death sometime later.
 He was killed by his own men after a false rumour indicated that Julian was still alive.

 According to Zosimus, Lucillianus was murdered for being the bearer of the bad news about the death of Julian.
 The two accounts differ in the location of the death, Rheims or Sirmium, and on which units were responsible.
 Ammianus leaves it vague while Zosimus points at specific units.